 The WordPress migration process can be easy if you follow some basic tips and rules to avoid errors.
-But sometimes, the WordPress images will not showing up again after a migration, and that’s a problem to solve in easy steps.
+But sometimes, the WordPress images will not show up again after a migration, and that’s a problem to solve in easy steps.

 First, let’s understand why these images are broken after moving a blog to a new server or hosting.